-Ancestry.com Inc. (ACOM) rose the most since April after a person with knowledge of the matter said the family-history research website is discussing a possible buyout with private-equity firm Providence Equity Partners Inc.
+Ancestry.com Inc. (ACOM:US) rose the most since April after a person with knowledge of the matter said the family-history research website is discussing a possible buyout with private-equity firm Providence Equity Partners Inc.

 The person asked to remain anonymous because the talks aren’t public.
 The New York Times reported earlier yesterday that the company is in talks with Providence and other companies to be taken private.

 With stable revenue and relatively lower valuation, Ancestry.com was “attractively priced,” Bank of America Corp. analysts said last month in a research report.
 The New York Times reported that the online genealogy website could be valued at more than $1.5 billion, based on current talks.

 Ancestry.com is scheduled to report earnings after the close of New York trading today.

 Besides Providence, Ancestry.com is in talks with TPG Capital LP, and Permira, the Times said.
 Final bids are due early next month, according to the report.